-The Mission of the Department of Marine and Environmental Sciences (DoMES) is to carry out innovative, basic and applied research and to provide high-quality graduate and undergraduate education in a broad range of marine and environmental sciences and related disciplines.
-The Department also serves as a community resource for information, research and education on oceanographic and environmental issues.
+The Mission of the Department of Marine and Environmental Sciences (DoMES) is to carry out innovative, basic and applied research and to provide high-quality graduate and undergraduate education in a broad

-1.4.
+1.6.
 Research Activities

 The Halmos College of Natural Sciences and Oceanography has under its former name (NSU Oceanographic Center) a 50-year history of research excellence.
 Faculty and students at the Department of Marine and Environmental Sciences pursue studies and investigations in experimental, observational, and theoretical oceanography.
 Research interests include biological and chemical oceanography; coral reef ecology, assessment, restoration, and monitoring of marine and terrestrial systems; sea level change; benthic ecology; marine plankton; invertebrate systematics and phylogeny; calcification of invertebrates; cell ultrastructure; marine fisheries; anatomy and physiology of marine vertebrates; molecular ecology and evolution; wetlands ecology; marine mammals; modeling of large-scale ocean circulation; coastal dynamics; ocean-atmosphere coupling, and surface gravity waves.
 Research on land regards landscape evolution, sedimentary depositional patterns, and the study of population biology of endangered vertebrates.
 Regions of interest include not only Florida's coastal waters and the continental shelf/slope waters of the southeastern United States, but also the waters of the Caribbean Sea, the Gulf of Mexico, and the Atlantic, Indian, and Pacific Oceans.
 In particular, the Environmental Sciences focusses heavily on Florida ecosystems, such as the Everglades.